shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-06-deploy.md

 -----------------------------------------
 ## Deploy a Solana program

+{% hint style="info" %}
+The program we're going to deploy is an easy but pretty complete program.
+This program keep track  the number of times account sent greeting to it.
+{% endhint %}

 ### Building the program

 The first thing we're going to do is compile the Rust program to prepare it for the CLI.
 To do this we're going to use a custom script that's defined in `package.json`.
 Let's run the script and build the program by running the following command in the terminal (from the project root directory):